shivamsn97/Pyxle/docs/routing/layouts-and-slots.md

     └── index.pyx
 ```

 The compiler records layout relationships in `.pyxle-build/metadata/pages/**/*.json` so both the SSR renderer and client runtime share the same tree.
+You can unit-test layouts by importing the compiled `.jsx` output under `.pyxle-build/client/pages/...` when needed.

 ### Compare with Next.js